Courtny/mountietrackxc/_posts/2019-04-14-48th-annual-charger-relays.md

 Trent Jones, Cameron Giles, Nathan France & Dillan Lauy teamed up to blow away the field uncontested in both the sprint relays.

 All four boys ran season best splits into a heavy wind.
 The 400m split averages are the second fastest we've seen in past 20+ years for four guys.
+And it's only April.

 ## Girls Shuttle Hurdle Retain Crown